18F/18f.gsa.gov/_posts/2016-12-14-how-to-run-an-efficient-meeting.md

 meeting; some deliberate tone-setting helps “cleanse the social palette” for your attendees.
 Will often tells a quick story about something that happened to him that day.
-As needed, **cover any technical backup plans**: if anyone is at risk of losing WiFI or cell coverage (18F has problems with our large meeting tools sometimes), make sure that there’s a known contingency plan.
+As needed, **cover any technical backup plans**: if anyone is at risk of losing WiFi or cell coverage (18F has problems with our large meeting tools sometimes), make sure that there’s a known contingency plan.
 Generally, that plan will be carrying on with the remaining folks, but that may not be appropriate.
 At 18F, we try to